New dates added for October and November! See Uncommon Giving in action at our weekly product demo.

 What Are the Benefits of Matching Donations?

-The popularity of donation matching programs stems from the extensive benefits they bring to companies, nonprofits, individuals, and society as a whole:
+The popularity of donation matching programs stems from the extensive benefits they bring to companies, nonprofits, individuals, and society as a whole.
+These include:

 The benefits of donation matching programs for companies and nonprofits, as discussed in more detail in the text below.